Hot-Air Balloons & Pilot Bios

 Shawn has placed in the top 10 for the last several years, placing #7 in 2016, #4 in 2015, #5 in 2014, #7 in 2013, #8 in 2012 and #3 in 2011 in the hot-air balloon competitions.

 Daniel Reusch is from Peoria, Illinois and will be participating in his 3rd Battle Creek Field of Flight Hot-Air Balloon Competition.
-He has been a licensed hot-air balloon pilot since 2005 and has logged over 272 pilot-in-command hours.
+He has been a licensed hot-air balloon pilot since 2005.
 When Daniel is not flying his balloon he is employed as a Technician for an Engineering Company.
-This year he will be flying his new balloon called Sub Divo.
+This year he will be flying his balloon called Sub Divo.
 His previous balloon was Why Knot.

 Chris Smart, also known as CCD (Chris Can Do), is from Huntington, Indiana.
-Chris returns to Battle Creek for his 5th year flying his Dream Racer Balloon with the Blu Fish Consulting banner.
-He got into hot-air ballooning as a family hobby, and for the love of flight over 24 years ago.
-He has logged over 1400 pilot-in-command hours, and just as many fond memories.
+Chris returns to Battle Creek for his 6th year flying his Dream Racer Balloon with the Blu Fish Consulting banner.
+He got into hot-air ballooning as a family hobby, and for the love of flight over 25 years ago.
+He has many fond memories from hot-air ballooning.
 He loves flying with his brothers from other mothers, as they are all Top Dogs in his eyes.

 Susan Stamats is from Cedar Rapids, Iowa.
 She saw a hot-air balloon and then she was hooked.
 She now has been a licensed balloon pilot since 1986.
 Susan flies the "Alley Cat" balloon.
 She has participated in every event at the Battle Creek Field of Flight Hot-Air Balloon Competitions except one.
 She says her balloon crew is the Best in the World!